The sacrament of Reconciliation imparts to the sinner the life of God who reconciles.

 The person who lives by God’s merciful love is ready to respond to the Lord’s call: “Go; first be reconciled to your brother.
 It is called the sacrament of conversion because it makes sacramentally present Jesus’ call to conversion, the first step in returning to the Father from whom one has strayed by sin.
 It is called the sacrament of Penance, since it consecrates the Christian sinner’s personal and ecclesial steps of conversion, penance, and satisfaction.
 It is called the sacrament of confession, since the disclosure or confession of sins to a priest is an essential element of this sacrament.

 Only God forgives sins.
-Christ has willed that in her prayer and life and action his whole Church should be the sign and instrument of the forgiveness and reconciliation that he acquired for us at the price of his blood.
+Christ has willed that in her prayer and life and action his whole Parish should be the sign and instrument of the forgiveness and reconciliation that he acquired for us at the price of his blood.
 But he entrusted the exercise of the power of absolution to the apostolic ministry which he charged with the “ministry of reconciliation.”

 The reception of this sacrament ought to be prepared for by an examination of conscience made in the light of the Word of God. the passages best suited to this can be found in the moral catechesis of the Gospels and the apostolic Letters, such as the Sermon on the Mount and the apostolic teachings.